When you are scheduled to receive immunotherapy (with or without chemotherapy), timing matters - morning administration may help you live longer

 - How can timing matter when these drugs remain active in the body for weeks or months?
 Researchers believe the answer may lie in how the initial immune response is primed during early treatments.

-- No randomized controlled trials have been conducted yet, although many researchers are calling for them.
-Some have questioned whether it would be ethical to randomize patients to afternoon treatment given the strong observational evidence for morning administration.
+- Only one randomized controlled trial has been conducted yet, although many researchers are calling for them.
+However, given the existing data, some have questioned whether it would be ethical to randomize patients to afternoon treatment given the strong observational evidence for morning administration and the single RCT data.

 What This Means for Patients